 The agentic org chart is two people deep

-Here's the thing about org charts: they're not just administrative artefacts.
+Org charts aren't administrative artefacts.
 They're a theory of work.
-Every box and line is an assumption about who needs to tell whom what to do, and why.
-Draw a tall pyramid and you're saying that execution is expensive, specialised, and hard to coordinate without layers of people translating intent down the chain.
+Every box and line is an assumption about who needs to tell whom what to do.
+A tall pyramid says execution is expensive, specialised, and hard to coordinate without layers of people translating intent down the chain.
 That assumption has been true for most of human organisational history.

 It's stopping being true right now.

-I've spent the last couple of years working with companies building agentic systems, and I keep seeing the same thing.
+I've spent the last year working with companies building agentic systems, and I keep seeing the same thing.
 The org structures people are defending were designed for a world where humans performed the bulk of execution work.
 That world is changing faster than most leadership teams are willing to admit.

 What the old shape assumed

 The traditional hierarchy exists because coordination is hard.
-A CEO has a vision, but they can't personally talk to every engineer, every support rep, every analyst.
-So you add managers.
-Then managers of managers.
-Each layer's job is to take intent from above and translate it into specific tasks for the people below.
-Useful work.
-Genuinely useful, when the execution layer is made of people who need direction, context, and feedback to function.
+A CEO has a vision but can't personally talk to every engineer, every support rep, every analyst.
+So you add managers, then managers of managers.
+Each layer's job is to take intent from above and translate it into specific tasks below.
+Useful work, when the execution layer is made of people who need direction, context, and feedback to function.

 Middle management, in this model, is the translation layer.
 The person who turns a strategic priority into a sprint backlog.
 The team lead who turns a support philosophy into a ticket-handling process.
 The legal coordinator who turns a GC's instincts into a review checklist.
 Translation work.
 Real work.

-But here's what's shifted.
-AI agents translate intent into tasks themselves.
-You give a well-configured agent system a goal, you give it context and constraints, and it decomposes the problem, plans the steps, and executes.
+What's shifted is that AI agents translate intent into tasks themselves.
+Give a well-configured agent system a goal, context, and constraints, and it decomposes the problem, plans the steps, and executes.
 Not perfectly.
-With supervision required.
-But the supervision needed is much lighter than what it replaces, and it operates at a completely different altitude.
+Supervision still required.
+But the supervision is lighter than what it replaces, and it operates at a different altitude.
 You're not managing tasks.
 You're managing outcomes.

 The shape that's emerging